isaiahmina/micro1project/README.md

-# micro1project-isaiah
+# micro1project

-this branch will be updated with my code
+This master branch will hold our up-to-date code; each class is in its respective file